 Folsom Brain Injury Lawyer

-A traumatic brain injury can devastate your life, resulting in upheaval for your entire family.
-You might no longer be able to perform the simplest of tasks, which obviously affects not only your ability to work and provide for your family, but your ability to go about your daily activities and to enjoy life to the degree that you did prior to the accident.
-While some people suffer only short-term effects after a TBI, others take months to recover due to the severity of their long-term injuries.
-In some cases, the victim might never regain the quality of life that he or she enjoyed before the accident.
+A brain injury can devastate your life, resulting in upheaval for your entire family.
+You might no longer be able to perform the simplest of tasks, which affects your ability to work and provide for your family, go about your daily activities, and enjoy life to the fullest before the accident.
+While some people suffer only short-term effects after a TBI, others take months to recover due to long-term injuries.
+In some cases, the victim might never regain the quality of life they enjoyed before the accident.

-At this difficult time, the last thing you need is additional stress, brought on by an onslaught of paperwork from doctors, hospitals and insurance companies.
-You need support, and I can provide you with practical and legal assistance to help you navigate the maze of red tape that you are facing.
-I’m Ed Smith, a Folsom brain injury lawyer with nearly three decades of experience helping good people who have faced situations similar to yours.
+The last thing you need is additional stress at this difficult time, brought on by an onslaught of paperwork from doctors, hospitals, and insurance companies.
+You need support, and our Folsom brain injury attorneys can provide practical and legal assistance to help you navigate the red tape you face.

-A person can suffer a head injury under a variety of conditions, such as a blow to the head, an object that penetrates the head, or shaking, especially of a baby.
-While shaking happens most commonly to babies and young children, adults can be victims of violent shaking as well.
+A person can suffer a head injury under various conditions, such as a blow to the head, an object penetrating the head, or shaking, especially a baby.
+While shaking happens most commonly to babies and young children, adults can also be victims of violent shaking.